April 1, 2021

 You should check the SOPHAS portal to ensure that all required documents have been received by SOPHAS and that your completed application has been sent to UNMC College of Public Health.
 Please note that it may take SOPHAS up to 3-4 weeks to process and send your SOPHAS application to UNMC.
 It is recommended that you begin the application process well in advance of the application deadline.

 Upon receiving your completed application and supporting documents, your application will be considered ready for review.
-The UNMC College of Public Health Admissions Committee reviews applications weekly and will review your application once it is complete and verified.
+The UNMC College of Public Health Admissions Committee will review your application once it is complete and verified.
 Following review, a decision will be made regarding your application status.
 You will receive notification of the decision via e-mail within 7 days of the committee decision.

 UNMC College of Public Health